sosaedison/RebeccaSosawebapp/README.md

 "About the Project" page
 Description of the tools (frameworks, APIs, etc.) you used to create the application Use the Nominatim API (https://wiki.openstreetmap.org/wiki/Nominatim (Links to an external site.)Links to an external site.) to search via place name in addition to lat/long coordinates
+Style the background color of particle values in the table so they match the Air Quality Index from the EPA https://www3.epa.gov/airnow/aqi-technical-assistance-document-sept2018.pdf (Links to an external site.)Links to an external site. (colors - page 2, values - page 4)
+Input box text should update with new location (lat/long coordinates) when map is panned Also include a legend for the colors

 Need to do:
-Input box text should update with new location (lat/long coordinates) when map is panned

 Short bio about each team member (including a photo) Video demo of the application (2 - 4 minutes)